Skip to main content

 Create a manual family

 Use a manual family when your grouping logic doesn’t match a single attribute, or when you want to hand-curate a set of products that belong together.
+Every manual family has a publication status that controls whether it is applied by downstream features like Diversity expressions.
+New families start as a Draft so you can assemble them safely before they go live.

 1. Go to Product Families and click + Create Family.